design-first/system-runtime-documentation/docs/Extend System Runtime.md

 ```

 It will:
-*  build System Runtime core module for the server library and and
+*  build System Runtime core module for the server library and
 *  build System Runtime client library on the **/dist** directory

 ## Add addons